• Cyprus Space Research and Innovation Centre (C-SpaRC)

 International Collaboration and the Artemis Program C-SpaRC will actively collaborate with NASA's Artemis program, contributing to the safe return of humans to the Moon and the establishment of lunar bases.
 The center will leverage its expertise in space weather research and human factors to mitigate the risks associated with long-duration space missions.

 NASA TRISH C-SpaRC will work closely with NASA's Translational Research Institute for Space Health (TRISH) to conduct joint research on the impact of space weather on human health.
 This collaboration will leverage funding from NASA to support the development of "organs-on-a-chip" payloads for future Artemis missions, enabling researchers to study the effects of space radiation on human tissues in a microgravity environment.
-NASA MSFC and COSPAR Impact NASA's Marshall Space Flight Center (MSFC) is contributing to C-SpaRC's research efforts by providing the Charge Analyzer Responsive to Local Oscillations (CARLO) sensor, a specialized instrument for measuring ionospheric turbulence.
+NASA MSFC and COSPAR Impact NASA's Marshall Space Flight Center (MSFC) is contributing to C-SpaRC's research efforts by providing the Charge Analyzer Responsive to Local Oscillations (CARLO) sensor, a specialised instrument for measuring ionospheric turbulence.
 This collaboration, facilitated through the COSPAR Impact program, will enable joint research on the correlation between space weather and human health, ultimately contributing to the safe return of humans to the Moon.
 The research undertaken by C-SpaRC in collaboration with NASA MSFC and TRISH will be conducted within the framework of the center's work packages (WPs), ensuring a coordinated and integrated approach to addressing the challenges of space weather and its impact on human health.
-COSPAR's Role COSPAR has placed C-SpaRC under its auspices as an International Space Innovation Centre, recognizing its potential to bridge international cooperation in space research.
+COSPAR's Role COSPAR has placed C-SpaRC under its auspices as an International Space Innovation Centre, recognising its potential to bridge international cooperation in space research.
 This designation will facilitate collaboration between leading space agencies, research institutions, and industry partners from around the world, fostering a global network dedicated to advancing space exploration and addressing critical challenges facing humanity.
 Impact C-SpaRC is poised to have a transformative impact on Cyprus and the international space community.
 By establishing a world-class space research infrastructure, the center will:

 • Stimulate economic growth and diversification in Cyprus by attracting foreign investment and fostering the development of a thriving space industry.